 For those serving in the military, DoD 8140 (and 8570 before it) provides a way to gain valuable experience that translates directly into a lucrative civilian career.
 If you can work in the Cybersecurity Workforce during your service, you'll come out of your military career with military clearance and certifications that will give you a huge head start in the civilian world.

 For training companies (like ACI Learning) and certification vendors alike, DoD 8140 is a massive call to action.
 This directive has made the importance of hands-on training and "live-fire drills" very clear.
 As a cyber security training company, we want to make sure that you're well prepared to use your skills in the real world and not leaving with just "book learning."

 There's never been a better time to train in cybersecurity, whether you're interested in working for the DoD or not.
 The industry currently has a massive shortage of qualified workers.
 In the U.S. alone, over 40,000 jobs for information security analysts are going unfilled every year, and employers are struggling to fill 465,000 other cyber security-related roles, according to CyberSeek.
 With demand or these experts at record levels, you can be sure that getting certified will pay off financially and professionally.

-The ACI Learning cyber security school offers high-velocity IT training programs that can help you complete your information security certifications and be job-ready in weeks.
+The ACI Learning cybersecurity school offers high-velocity IT training programs that can help you complete your information security training and be job-ready in weeks.
 Day and night class schedules and online learning make it easy for you to get the training you need fast in a way that works with your schedule.
 You won't leave ACI Learning with just a piece of paper.
 Our industry-expert instructors will make sure you have the knowledge you need to excel in a new job role, whether it's through DoD 8570 or not.

 Get started today, and make your new career a reality!